-Annual Enrollment: The period toward the end of each year (generally the month of November) during which Participants must complete and return an enrollment form and/or Dependent verification to the Administrative Office.
+Annual Enrollment: The period toward the end of each year (generally the month of November) during which Participants may enroll Dependents or themselves in coverage, if coverage was previously declined or if Dependents were not previously enrolled in coverage.

 Bargaining Unit: A group of Employees working for an Employer and represented by the Union.